technototes/Decode2025/pedroviz/README.md

 **Tasks, in order:**

-- [x] Read simple path from code
+- [x] Read paths from code
-- [x] Display that path on the canvas.
+- [x] Display those paths on the canvas.
+- [ ] Highlight hovered-over paths/curves/points (both directions)
-- [ ] Allow creation & editing values in a text field
+- [ ] Allow creation of values in a text field
   - [ ] Edit an existing named value, pose, curve, chain
 - [ ] Reflect those changes in the code
   - [ ] Checksum the code to detect external edits?
   - [ ] When external edits have occurred, try to resolve the conflicts (ugh...)
 - [ ] Allow editing points by dragging & dropping on the canvas
-- [ ] Highlight hovered-over paths/curves/points (both directions)
 - [ ] Animate the robot along the path
 - [ ] Put the field graphic under the canvas
 - [ ] Have a grid key near/under the canvas